Ciboure

-Ciboure ([sibuʁ]; Ziburu, meaning 'end of bridge') is a commune in the Pyrénées-Atlantiques department in south-western France.
+Ciboure ([sibuʁ]; Ziburu, meaning 'end of bridge') is a commune in the south-western French department of Pyrénées-Atlantiques.

 It lies across the river Nivelle from the harbour of Saint-Jean-de-Luz.

-Ciboure is, like its neighbour, a pretty town with many buildings of the traditional Basque style of Lapurdi.
-The 16th-century church of St Vincent has an octagonal tower, Basque galleries and a Baroque altarpiece.
-Adjacent to Ciboure is the Fort of Socoa, a 15th-century fortress built by Louis XIII.

 Geography

+Ciboure was formerly known as Sibourne in English-language sources.

 Climate

-Ciboure has a oceanic climate (Köppen climate classification Cfb).
+Ciboure has an oceanic climate (Köppen climate classification Cfb).
 The average annual temperature in Ciboure is 14.7 C. The average annual rainfall is 1483.0 mm with November as the wettest month.
 The temperatures are highest on average in August, at around 21.0 C, and lowest in January, at around 9.3 C. The highest temperature ever recorded in Ciboure was 41.9 C on 30 July 2020; the coldest temperature ever recorded was -12.0 C on 3 February 1956.

 Population

+History

+Ciboure and the neighbouring commune of Saint-Jean-de-Luz were suspected of "incivility" during the French Revolution and, during the Reign of Terror, were merged together under the name Chauvin-Dragon.
+The name was derived from a revolutionary soldier named Chauvin who, as a member of a dragoon unit, died in the region in early 1793.
+Although the name was in official use from 1793-1795, it was never used by the inhabitants of the communes and the two were officially separated in 1800.

+The Notre-Dame de Bordagain was the only church in Ciboure from its construction in the 12th century through 1575.
+A tower was added in the 14th century for military purposes.
+During the Revolution, the church and tower fell into disrepair.
+The building was restored and turned into a tea house in 1911 by an architect from Saint-Jean-de-Luz.
+The business performed poorly and a proposal was made to turn it into a casino, which fell through.
+The church and tower were declared a historical monument in 1987 and were restored in 2010.